 Drug checking is effective for reducing drug use as it can change the minds of people who have already decided to use drugs.
 Providing information to users allows them to make informed choices about the substance they take, including whether or not to take the drugs at all.
 Drug checking works in the same way that quality control and labeling works to reduce harm from other consumer products.

 KnowYourStuffNZ focuses on reducing harm and maintains that death is not an acceptable consequence for breaking drug laws.
 We reduce risk of death from drug use by ensuring people know what substance they have and the risks associated with it so they can make an informed choice, rather than taking a gamble with drugs and therefore their lives.

 Pragmatism over judgement

 KnowYourStuffNZ advocates a pragmatic approach to drug use and does not take a moral stance.
 Our work is based on evidence and current best practice.
 We acknowledge that our clients are adults and will make choices for themselves based on their own values and morals – our aim is to ensure that those choices are made with the best possible information.

 (We cannot and do not provide services to under-18s.)

 The risks associated with drug use range from very minor (caffeine) to potentially deadly (opiates).
 Knowing and understanding the risks of taking a drug is only possible when you know which drug you are taking.
 Many of the drugs used at events (such as MDMA and LSD) pose a fairly low risk , but the adulterants and substitutes found in the illegal market often carry a much higher risk, which can be increased when unknowingly mixed with other substances like alcohol .

-Over the years we have found that when we tell people that their drug of choice is either not what they thought it was, or contains additional substances to what they thought it was, half will then actively choose not to take it.
+Over the years we have found that when we tell people that their drug of choice is either not what they thought it was, or contains additional substances to what they thought it was, more than half will then actively choose not to take it.

 Drug checking reduces potential harms